johandry/VeDeV/README.md

 ### Windows

-VeDeV have been tested in Windows Vista but I use it most with CygWin.
-If you find an error in Windows, please, open a [Github Issue](https://github.com/johandry/vedev/issues).
+VeDeV have been tested in CygWin on Windows Vista but not in Windows directly.

+* [Ruby](https://www.ruby-lang.org/en/): (Required) Programming language used for VeDeV.
+There are many ways to install it, if you do not have a favorite, you can install it with [RubyInstaller](http://rubyinstaller.org/).
+    - Download the installer from http://rubyinstaller.org/downloads/
+    - Execute the installer and follow the instructions.

 * [Packer](http://packer.io/downloads): (Required) Used to create the vagrant box.
     - Download the zip for 32-bit or 64-bit from http://packer.io/downloads